 Throughout his career, Jacobson benefited from mentorship, particularly from the late John Uhrig, former chairman of Westpac and Santos.

-“He pulled me under his wing when I was a young banker and taught me about Australia’s business culture because I had no reference points.
+“He took me under his wing when I was a young banker and taught me about Australia’s business culture because I had no reference points.
 It was my first real mentoring relationship at that level, and it had a profound impact on me,” Jacobson recalls.

-At Goldman, where he co-headed investment banking and chaired the Real Estate sector team for Australia and New Zealand, he learned the power of strategic thinking and contingency planning.
+Returning to Australia in 2009 after working in London for 14 years, including with Deutsche Bank and Citi, he spent seven years at Goldman Sachs in Sydney, where he co-headed investment banking services and chaired the real estate sector team for Australia and New Zealand.
+There, he learned the power of strategic thinking and planning.

 Vision for Wingate

-Drawing on his experience at Capstra, Jacobson emphasises the value of relationships, agility, and client partnership.
+Drawing on his experience at CapStra, Jacobson emphasises the value of relationships, agility, and client partnership.

 “In a business like this, which is constantly evolving, the relentless pursuit of innovation is critical.
 If you’re not thinking about how your approach could become redundant, you’re not pushing hard enough,” he says.